junghyuun/junghyuun/README.md

 - 📫 How to reach me 👉 anjjang23@gmail.com

 ## About me
-- (19.10 - currently) front-end developer
+- (19.10 - currently) front-end developer in startup company

 ## interest
 - digital drawing 🎨